ganindu7/Advanced-Lane-Lines/README.md

 **Result:**

-*Link to source:* **[`code/pipeline.py`](code/video_pipeline.py)**
+*Link to source:* **[`code/pipeline.py`](code/video_pipeline.py)** *Instructions to run source:* 1. `cd` to 'code' directory and open a terminal.
+                              2. run `python video_pipeline.py` (make sure the requirements at the top of this documents are made).

 | Source video | Result video (local file link) | Result video (web URL) |
 |:--:|:--:|:--:|